nirgal/ngw/README.rst

     echo "Running $0" >&2
     make

-The source is now fully flake8 compliant.
+The source is flake8 compliant.
 See http://flake8.readthedocs.org/

 Please ensure you are committing correct code by invoking ``make flake8`` before any commit.
 You'll need to install ``flake8`` package.
 Then it is recommended you create a ``.git/hooks/pre-commit`` 755 file to do that automatically::